vinstic-myshell/myshell-doc-en/product-manual/robot-introduction.md

 #### Moonlight

-Moonlight is a model worker among well-known Web3 KOLs, famous for her sweet voice and hundreds of consecutive days of live streaming work.
+Moonlight is a model worker among well-known Web3 KOLs, known for her sweet voice and hundreds of days of continuous live streaming work.
 MyShell cloned her voice using the 50-second audio she provided, making her the first guest robot collaborator of MyShell.
 Users can use her voice to create an English teacher who can make study plans.

 ### Tools

 #### PointPal · Voice Notes

-Take the time of a cup of coffee to easily record your ideas and viewpoints, capture and summarize key points, and convert them into clear notes.
+Take the time of a cup of coffee to easily record your ideas and viewpoints, capture and summarize the key points, and convert them into clear notes.

 #### MotivateMe

-Confide your troubles here and find solutions; what to do when you're feeling emotional?
+Here you can vent your troubles and find solutions; what to do when you're feeling emotional?
 Come here to save all your depression, decadence, and unhappiness, and make your life better!

 ####